NITCbase/nitcbase.github.io/docs/Misc/B+ Trees.md

 We all are aware of how easy it is to locate a page or a topic in a book if you have an index.
 We can say that accessing each record in a database is also very easy when you have an index structure for the same.
 Creating an index is basically creating a data structure that holds an attribute value and a pointer to a record block on the disk, i.e. a 'key-pointer' pair.

-Once we generate an index for a relation, we can store it on the disk so that, each time one needs to access the records, they can do so by searching these index blocks.
+Once we generate an index for a relation, we can store it on the disk so that, each time there is a need to access the records, it can be done by searching these index blocks.
 The advantage of indexing is that records can be fetched from the disk with fewer disk accesses.
 We'll see how this is possible now.

 ## Indexing Data Structures